makrai/notes/abbaschian21-speech-emo-review-db-model.md

       Ensemble methods for spoken emotion recognition in call-centres Speech Commun.
 2007, 49, 98–112.
 [Google Scholar] [CrossRef]
   * complication:
-    * continuousness of emotions and their dynamic variation during the course
+    * continuousness of emotions and their dynamic variation
     * concurrent emotions together, and the presence of background noise
     * number of different emotions found in these corpora is limited
     * copyright and privacy issues arise using this type of corpora